tldr-pages/tldr/pages/linux/getfacl.md

 `getfacl {{path/to/file_or_directory}}`

-- Display the file access control list with numeric user and group IDs:
+- Display the file access control list with [n]umeric user and group IDs:

 `getfacl --numeric {{path/to/file_or_directory}}`

-- Display the file access control list with tabular output format:
+- Display the file access control list with [t]abular output format:

 `getfacl --tabular {{path/to/file_or_directory}}`